 2010: (Winnipeg) Started 12 games for the Winnipeg Blue Bombers, Bowman compiled 50 catches for 691 yards, placing him second on the team in both categories.
 He sat fourth on the team in receiving touchdowns with three.
 He was released from the Bombers on Oct.
 20, 2010.

-College: Bowman spent two seasons at North Carolina before transferring to Oklahoma State for his junior and senior years.
-By the end of his first season at OSU (2006), he had caught 60 passes; 51 of which resulted in first down or touchdown yardage.
+College: Bowman spent two seasons at North Carolina before transferring to Oklahoma State.
+By the end of his first season at OSU (2006), he recorded 60 passes; 51 of which resulted in first down or touchdown yardage.
 Bowman ranked second in the league and 11th in the nation with 90.85 yards receiving per game.
 He finished sixth on the school's single-season list with 60 receptions and his 1,181 yards rank fourth on OSU's list.
 He averaged 19.7 yards per catch and produced 12 touchdowns.
 His 300-yard performance against Kansas set a conference single game record and ranks 11th all-time in NCAA history.
-Bowman was named Big 12 Offensive Newcomer of the Year by both the Associated Press and the Big 12 coaches and he was presented with the Bob Fenimore Award, which is presented annually to Oklahoma State’s MVP.
+Bowman was named Big 12 Offensive Newcomer of the Year by both the Associated Press and the Big 12 coaches and he was presented with the Bob Fenimore Award, presented annually to Oklahoma State’s MVP.
 His senior year he led the team with 67 receptions, the fifth-best season total in school history, as he totalled 1,006 yards (15-yard average) with eight touchdowns.
 In 24 games (24 starts) at OSU, Bowman finished as the school's fourth-leading receiver in history with 127 receptions and became just the fourth Cowboy to gain over 2,000 yards receiving, amassing 2,187 yards (17.2-yard average) with 20 touchdowns.
 Bowman also played for the OSU basketball team in 2006, appearing in five games.